Splode/cm-blog/_drafts/webpack-basic.md

 $('#hw').html('Hello World');
 {% endhighlight %}

-We'll create an `index.html` as the entry point for our project and reference our script.
+Next, we'll create an `index.html` as the entry point for our project and reference our script.

 {% highlight html %}
 <!DOCTYPE html>